CVE-2025-8544 CVE-2025-8544

 CVE-2025-8544

-While analyzing the grading rules feature in the i-Educar system, I found a stored XSS vulnerability in the /module/RegraAvaliacao/edit endpoint.
-The nome parameter — responsible for storing the name of a grading rule — accepts JavaScript payloads without any input sanitization or validation.
+While exploring i-Educar system, I discovered a stored XSS vulnerability in the /module/RegraAvaliacao/edit endpoint.
+The nome parameter, allows the injection of malicious scripts without any sanitization.

-CVE-2025-8544 refers to a stored Cross-Site Scripting (XSS) vulnerability in the /module/RegraAvaliacao/edit endpoint of the i-Educar application.
+The CVE-2025-8544 is a Stored Cross-Site Scripting (XSS) vulnerability found in the /module/RegraAvaliacao/edit endpoint of the i-Educar application.

 "><img src=x onerror=alert('CVE-Hunters')>